a2ooh/a2ooh/README.md

 - 👋 Hi, I’m @a2ooh

 - 👀 I’m interested in Applied Statistics.
-I am currently focused on using my background in statistics and experience working with languages such as R, Python, SAS, and SQL to acquire am entry-level, full-time position as a Data Analyst.
+I am currently focused on using my background in Applied Statistics and experience working with languages such as R, Python, SAS, and SQL to acquire am entry-level, full-time position as a Data Analyst.
 In the future, I hope to learn more about machine learning (I have some rudimentary experience with machine learning models in R and Python (Pandas)) as I am leaning in that direction for the future of my career.